-For EEx m (Zone 1) applications a transducer certified to Sira 02ATEX5104X is used, and must be supplied via a 4000A breaking fuse, which is fitted as standard to the Quantum3.
+For Zone 1 applications a transducer certified to Sira 02ATEX5104X is used, and must be supplied via a 4000A breaking fuse, which is fitted as standard to the Zenith.

-For EEx ia (Zone 0) a transducer certified to Sira 02ATEX2103X is used, which must be connected to the Quantum3 via an external Zener barrier.
+For Zone 0 a transducer certified to Sira 02ATEX2103X is used, which must be connected to the Zenith controller via an external Zener barrier.